 From the given name Zaydan

-, which in turn is derived from the Arabic زاد (zāda)
+, which in turn is derived from Arabic زاد (zāda)

 meaning "to add, to increase".
-A famous bearer is Zinedine
+A notable bearer is Zinedine

 ZOUAOUI Arabic (Maghrebi), Berber